-May options exist for life insurance plans, choose the one that works for you.
+Many options exist for life insurance plans; choose the one that works for you.

-Using life insurance to protect against a mortgage is a fundamental use of life insurance.
+Life insurance is a fundamental use of life insurance to protect against a mortgage.
 There are numerous options for which plan to select.
 Listed below are the basics of life insurance and how the benefits of these choices can help provide protection.

-There are two types of life insurance plans: term (temporary) or permanent plans.
-Life insurers offer various forms of term plans and traditional life policies as well as combinations of the two types.
+There are two life insurance plans: term (temporary) or permanent.
+Life insurers offer various forms of term plans and traditional life policies, as well as combinations of the two types.

 Term insurance protects for a specified period of time.
-This period could be as short as one year or provide coverage for a specific number of years such as 5, 10, 20 years.
+This period could be as short as one year or provide coverage for a specific number of years, such as 5, 10, or 20 years.
 If death occurs during the term period, the company will pay the face amount of the policy to your beneficiary.
-If you live beyond the term period you had selected, no benefit is payable.
+If you live beyond the selected term period, no benefit is payable.

 Types of Term Insurance:

-Renewable term plans give you the right to renew for another period when a term ends, regardless of the state of your health.
-With each new term, the premium can be increased.
+Renewable term plans give you the right to renew for another period when a term ends, regardless of your health.
+With each new time, the premium can be increased.

 Level or Decreasing Term.

-With a level term policy, the face amount of the plan remains the same for the entire period.
+With a level-term policy, the face amount of the plan remains the same for the entire period.
 Decreasing term policies will allow the face value (death benefit) to reduce or decrease over the term period.
-Often such policies are sold as mortgage protection with the amount of insurance decreasing as the balance of the mortgage decreases.
+Often, such policies are sold as mortgage protection, with the amount of insurance decreasing as the mortgage balance decreases.
 The suggestion is the benefit from the mortgage protection policy would match up with a decreasing amount of the remaining mortgage.

 Permanent Insurance (Whole Life).

 This type of policy, which is sometimes called cash value life insurance, generates a savings element.
 Cash values are critical to a permanent life insurance policy.
-The cash value of the policy can be accessed while the policyholder is alive; these benefits are known as “living benefits.”
+The policy’s cash value can be accessed while the policyholder is alive; these benefits are known as “living benefits.”

-There are two basic categories of permanent insurance, traditional and interest-sensitive, each with a number of variations.
+There are two basic categories of permanent insurance, traditional and interest-sensitive, each with several variations.
 Also, each category is generally available in either fixed-dollar or variable form.

 Traditional Whole Life.

-Traditional whole life policies are based upon long-term estimates of expense, interest, and mortality.
+Traditional whole-life policies are based on long-term expense, interest, and mortality estimates.
 The premiums, death benefits, and cash values are stated in the policy.
 There are six basic variations of traditional permanent insurance.